vrikodar/P4ck3t/P4ck3t.md

 ![](https://github.com/SxNade/P4ck3t/blob/main/Labs/images/lb1-login-console.png)

-**Now it is not recommended but at the End we should save the running config to startup config with**
+**Now it is  recommended that at the End we should save the running config to startup config with {avoid if specifically asked to not do so}**

  - copy run start
      or